 10. Dream trip: Road trip on historic Route 66 from Chicago to LA with my friends

 11. What TV show will you binge watch next: The Office

 12. Which well-known person or fictional character would be your ideal roommate: Aragorn from The Lord of the Rings

 13. Favorite book: Shoe Dog by Phil Knight

 14. If you could teach a class on any topic, what would it be: Facing Your Fears: Public Speaking

 Conclusion: Writing the USC Supplemental Essays

-Well-written responses to those prompts require self-reflection, critical self-analysis, and research.
+As we mentioned at the beginning of this guide, well-written responses to those prompts require self-reflection, critical self-analysis, and research.

 Start early to give yourself enough time to research your intended majors, write high-quality responses, and have time for revisions.